Axis-Cyber-Technologies/axis-network-monitoring/docs/USER_SETUP_GUIDE.md

 ### Additional Setup Pages
 - **Configuration** – quick link back to the wizard and, in future releases, inline toggles for common options.
+- **Dashboard / Status** – overview screens for runtime health (under construction).
-- **Reporting & Data** – will expose retention policies and export options.
+- **Reports** – will expose retention policies and analytics dashboards backed by ClickHouse.
-- **Telemetry** – central place to check Fluent Bit status and metrics.
+- **App Controls / Web Controls** – forthcoming editors for application and web category policies.
 - **Security & IDS** – planned home for policy orchestration and intrusion detection tuning.
+- **Configuration** – quick link back to the wizard and upcoming global settings.
 - **Advanced** – will surface auto-update controls, scheduled jobs, and other expert-level settings.
 These sections currently provide guidance and shortcuts while deeper functionality is under construction.

 ## 4. Enabling / Disabling the Plugin
 - Use the **Enable services** toggle in Step 2 of the wizard or click the gear